acfries/acfries.github.io/docs/portfolio/alabama.md

 # Alabama: Its Landforms and Natural Features

----
-## Winner of the 2018 North American Cartographic Information Design Award for Best Student Design
+## Winner of the 2018 North American Cartographic Information Society's Student Award for Best Design
 ---

 <a href="../../img/alabama.jpg"><img class="feature_full" src="../../img/alabama.jpg" alt=""></a>